 The Central City Foundation was founded in 1907 with a mission to provide food, shelter, and spiritual sustenance to the growing numbers of poor men living in the inner city of Vancouver.
 Its history is a reminder that approaches like "peer-funding" and "social purpose real estate", in fact, have deep roots in many communities.
-To jumpstart its mission, a non-profit corporation was formed and \$10 shares in community were issued to raise some \$45,000.
+To jumpstart its mission, local denominations pooled contributions, essentially providing shares into creating a new interdenominational organization.
 Foundation founders soon drew on this capital to acquire property and construct a new building to provide shelter, meals, and an auditorium for learning and community.
-When the changing needs of their inner city neighbours could no longer be met at the original mission, Central City sold its building, reinvesting to create a long-term care facility in another location.
+When the Gastown neighbourhood began to flourish, Central City sold its original building, reinvesting to create a long-term care facility in another location.
 Today, Central City has grown to a \$36 million foundation, actively investing nearly 40% of its assets into social purpose real estate, including mixed-use affordable housing, providing space for treatment, health services, and community functions.
 With social purpose real estate in its DNA, Central City has responded to need and opportunities by playing a range of roles including as developer, grantor, lender, and most critically as a joint partner.
 With real estate values skyrocketing, Central City is continuing to expand ways to leverage its assets through borrowing and impact investing.
-18